Concentric LACT4-12V-20 Linear Actuator: 4" Stroke, 12V, 0.5"/s

 To test-drive the actuator, simply connect a power source of up to 12 V to the motor leads.
 Reversing the applied voltage will reverse the direction of motion.
 A motor controller or motor driver is required for electronic speed and direction control.
 We recommend our Jrk Motor Controllers for use with the feedback actuators and the Pololu Simple Motor Controller 18v7 for controlling the actuators without feedback, though many of our other motor controllers and motor drivers are capable of powering this actuator.

-Each actuator has a 3-foot-long cable.
-On actuators with feedback, this cable is terminated with special female connectors as shown in the left picture below, one for the three potentiometer leads and another for the two power leads.
+Actuators with feedback have a 24″ (60 cm) cable that is terminated with special female connectors as shown in the left picture below, one for the three potentiometer leads and another for the two power leads.
 These connectors match male versions on the extension cable for LD linear actuators.
-Actuator versions without feedback have two unterminated, stripped power leads as shown in the right picture below.
+Actuator versions without feedback have a 36″ (90 cm) cable with two unterminated, stripped power leads as shown in the right picture below.
 Linear actuators without feedback do not have cables that are compatible with the linear actuator extension cable.

 Using a jrk motor controller with a linear actuator with feedback